GIScience/openrouteservice/docs/run-instance/configuration/config-overwrite/readme.txt

     config-overwrite.drawio.xml
 * YAML files that were formatted in IntelliJ and copied to draw.io in the browser (with syntax highlighting): config-overwrite.in.format.*.yml
-* SVG files exported from draw.io:
+* PNG files exported from draw.io:
-    config-overwrite.exported.*.svg
+    config-overwrite-*.png

-The exported SVG files are linked from the documentation markdown file run-engine/configuration/index.md.
+The exported PNG files are linked from the documentation markdown file run-engine/configuration/index.md.